mattmakai/fullstackpython.com/source/content/pages/03-operating-systems/0301-operating-systems.markdown

 for running production servers.
 Ubuntu Long Term Support (LTS) releases, Red Hat Enterprise Linux, and CentOS are all viable options.

-*Side note*: Mac OS X is fine for development activities.
-Windows and Mac OS X are not appropriate for most test and production deployments unless there is a specific reason why you must use them in lieu of Linux.
+Mac OS X is fine for development activities.
+Windows and Mac OS X are not appropriate for production deployments unless there is a specific reason why you must use them in lieu of Linux.

 ### Ubuntu
 Ubuntu is a Linux distribution packaged by the